If having children leads to some percentage of them ending up in hell, is it still reasonable to continue having them? Possibly.

 ~David Benatar

-I don’t know if I agree with David, but it’s certainly true that the unborn will never have to endure things like: sickness, hunger, bullies, work, disease, divorce, poison ivy, stress, depression, confusion, cancer, canker sores, rejection, miscarriage, migraines, the macarena, incontinence, paralyzation, disabilities, heartaches, toothaches, flu, traffic jams, vomiting, colonoscopies, seizures, strokes, surgery, sunburn, STDs, arthritis, Alzheimer’s, chemotherapy, the loss of loved ones, grieving, aging, dying, and all the other horrors that plague mankind.
+I don’t know if I agree with David, but it’s certainly true that the unborn will never have to endure awful things like sickness, hunger, bullies, depression, disappointment, disease, divorce, poison oak, confusion, cancer, canker sores, rejection, miscarriage, migraines, the macarena, incontinence, hemorrhoids, paralyzation, plagiarization, disabilities, heartaches, toothaches, flu, traffic jams, vomiting, colonoscopies, stress, seizures, strokes, surgery, sunburn, STDs, arthritis, Alzheimer’s, amputations, chemotherapy, the loss of loved ones, grieving, aging, dying, male pattern baldness, and all the other horrors that can plague mankind.

 It’s also true that the unborn won’t experience any of life’s pleasures, but we cannot reason that the unborn are being deprived of these pleasures, any more than we can reason that a rock is being deprived pleasure.
 As long as the atoms that would’ve gone into making a new life remain unassembled, these souls remain oblivious and at rest.